bojanpopic/developer.joomlatools.com/tools/vagrant.md

 ## The Problem

-You are a Joomla web agency and you have a team of 10 developers and designers working on various projects.
-Some of your staff is using Ubuntu, most are on Mac OS and a few are still on Windows.

-Imagine your team is working on two projects with completely different stacks: Joomla, PHP, server setup, tools, … are all different.
-How can you develop both projects at the same time and keep everything in sync?
+You are a Joomla web agency and you have a team of 10 developers and designers working on projects.
+Some of your staff is using Ubuntu, most are on Mac OS, a few are still on Windows.
+Further your team is working on various projects with completely different stacks: Joomla, PHP, server setup, tools… all are different.

-Setup different local servers, one for each project?
+You could set up different local servers, one for each project?
 That’s a lot of overhead.
 Work remotely all the time, slow and time consuming.
-Use a tool like WAMP or MAMP or a set of command line scripts for Bash, … All great options, yet none of them are ideal.
+Use a tool like WAMP or MAMP or a set of command line scripts for Bash… All great options, yet none of them are ideal.

 What about when a new developer joins your team?
 He will need to spend half a day setting up his machine.
 And another half for that new project coming up.
 Time lost from actual coding work.

-What about fixing that nasty bug your co-worker reported but you still cannot replicate?
+Or how about fixing that nasty bug your co-worker reported but you still cannot replicate?
 It works on your machine, right?

 There should be a better way to do this!